hope & transformation are possible when we Are present to and include

 Somatic (Touch) Practice

-Through healthy co-regulation with the therapist, new neuro-pathways are established and survival behaviors and your life energy can be liberated.
+New neuro-pathways are established, stuck survival behaviors and your life energy are liberated.
 You get to re-sort the world with a different lens - the lens of safety through co-regulation.
-Touch therapy helps establish a new basement, a new foundation: it helps you develop a new relationship with your bodies story, to unravel bodily structures set through the repetition of trauma responses and to trust differently.
+Somatic touch therapy helps you develop a new relationship with your bodies story, to unravel bodily structures set through the repetition of trauma responses and to trust differently.
 When we trust differently we change and when we change what we are looking at changes.
 The world becomes a different place of untold possibility.

 Expressive therapy at Crossing the Divides/Beyond Trauma is the practice of using imagery, drawing, storytelling, drumming, drama, poetry, movement and sand-tray in an integrated way, to foster human growth, development, and healing.
 Traditionally expressive therapy is its own distinct inter-modal discipline where the therapist and client move freely between drawing, dancing, music making, drama, movement and poetry.
 At CTD/BTT while this process remains fluid I never lose sight of where the real action is taking place - in the nervous system.
 Whatever we are doing I continually monitor and bring my clients back to managing and navigating the cycles of fight, flight, freeze and collapse in the Autonomic Nervous System to facilitate deep and liberating healing.

 What to expect from a session at Crossing the Divides/Beyond Trauma

 A Somatic Practice and Organic Intelligence session at CDT/BT includes the body in the healing process.
 I will not stop at the thoughts/ beliefs or even pre-labeled, generalized emotions or conditions.
 I will gently guide you to be curious during challenging times, to embrace the goodness, the wholeness, the wellness in your system as you drop down into the body to make contact with the life and potential that is surging there.

 What is expected of you.